- About WSA

 Last year’s Doctor Day helped get the physician apology bill through the state Assembly and ultimately passed.
 To build off last year’s tremendous success and participation, several physician organizations and specialty societies are once again partnering.
 We have an ambitious goal and hope to bring at least 250 physicians to the State Capitol on March 11.
 The day is timed well for physicians to be able to see their legislators, as well as having input on the budget and other important health care issues.

-If you have any questions, please contact us.
-Thank you for your commitment to organized medicine.
 We look forward to seeing you at the Capitol!

 Thank you to all who attended Doctor Day 2014 - Pictures Below!